isomerpages/pmo-nccs/_singapores-climate-action/2e-buildings.md

 ### BUILDINGS

-The design of a building has direct impact on  can directly contribute to more efficient energy efficiency. use, which is why it is important for buildings to be constructed or adapted with green designs.

-Existing buildings can be retrofitted to incorporate green such designs to increase their energy efficiency.
-This lowers electricity costs for the building’s tenants and typically pays for itself and benefits tenants  in as little as five to seven years.
+The design of a building has direct impact on energy efficiency.
+Existing buildings can be retrofitted to incorporate green designs to increase their energy efficiency.
+This lowers electricity costs and benefits tenants.

 **Test-bedding and Sharing Knowledge on Energy Efficient Technologies for Buildings**